 - parents/guardians/carers who apply for an Active Kids Voucher (Applicants), and their children;

-- sport and active recreation providers (which may include sole traders) who apply to be an Active Kids Registered Provider, and their nominated contact persons, office bearers and authorised Active Kids Provider Account delegates; and
+- sport and activity providers (which may include sole traders) who apply to be an Active Kids Registered Provider, and their nominated contact persons, office bearers and authorised Active Kids Provider Account delegates; and

 - individuals who make enquiries or complaints, or request information or brochures, in relation to the Active Kids Program.